Quetzal-framework/Quetzal-framework.github.io/doc/main-page.md

-# Welcome to SpOCK's website
+# Welcome to the Quetzal framework's website

-Spacecraft Orbital Characterization Kit

-This project aims at redesigning the codebase from https://github.com/charlesbv/spock.